[updated December 2022]

 I discovered Veronica Henry in the early millennium years, right back to the Honeycote books.
-She has written numerous novels and The Beach Hut series has been a firm favourite of mine, each scoring an easy 10/10.
+She has written numerous novels and The Beach Hut series has been a firm favourite of mine, each book scoring an easy 5 stars.

-In this author spotlight on Veronica Henry, I’ve included her bibliography and reviews of some of her books including the latest release A Wedding at the Beach Hut.
+In this author spotlight on Veronica Henry, I’ve included her bibliography and reviews of some of her books including the latest release A Day at the Beach Hut.

 Her books are easy reading probably more suited to an older reader than younger chick lit style fiction.
 She tackles some real topics but all handled in a sensitive way.
 The thing that stands out in all Veronica Henry novels is her wonderful use of descriptive language, many are set at the seaside and you can almost smell the sea air as you read.

 A Day at the Beach Hut by Veronica Henry – 5 star

 This beautiful new book from Veronica Henry is something a bit different and I was captivated right from the introduction.
 The descriptions of that first glimpse of the sea and visiting an English seaside resort mimicked my own ideals and I immediately felt relaxed, just like I do when I visit the sea in person.

 A Day at the Beach Hut is a selection of short stories all focused on different characters that frequent one of the beach huts at the fictional seaside resort of Everdene.
 They are all very different but contain topics that most of us will identify with.
 Intertwined through the stories are Veronica’s own “Top Tens” of a variety of subjects such as holiday board games, party songs, favourite ice creams and summer reads.
 I really felt that we got to know the author a little bit more through these and her own experiences before and after the stories.